Is travelling by bus in Laos a good or bad choice?

 Northern Bus Terminal: Located on Sithong Road (relocated from T2 road), around 7km from city centre.
 This is the main departure point for buses to northern destinations, Vang Vieng, Luang Prabang Xiengkhuang and other provinces as well as buses to China.

-Southern Bus Terminal: Located on Kaysone Phomvihane Avenue (or road 13 south) in Dong Dok, around 8km from city centre.
+Southern Bus Terminal: Located on 450 road (relocated from Kaysone Phomvihane Avenue or road 13 south in Dong Dok), around 9km from city centre.
 This new location is just aroud 900 meters away from the old one, Here is the map.
 This is the main departure point for buses to the south as well as buses to Cambodia and Vietnam.

 For more specific information on travel by bus into Laos from neighbouring countries follow the links below.

 Have a safe and pleasand trip.

 Did you find what you were looking for?